MichaelC-22/IIQ-Chromebook-disabler/README.md

 To use the program, run the Chromebook_disabler_main.py file and follow the instructions.

-This code will mostly not be updated.
+This code will not be updated.